Asymptotic Representations of Quantum Affine Superalgebras: Introduction

-Recently, Hernandez-Jimbo \cite{HJ} constructed the analogue of oscillator representations for an arbitrary (non-twisted) quantum affine algebra $U_q(\widehat{\Glie''})$.
-Their construction is based on a well-studied family of finite-dimensional modules, the so-called Kirillov-Reshetikhin modules.
-They first constructed inductive systems of Kirillov-Reshetikhin modules, and then endowed their inductive limits with actions of the upper Borel subalgebra in an asymptotic way, resulting in oscillator representations for $U_q(\widehat{\Glie''})$.
-The asymptotic construction eventually enables Frenkel-Hernandez \cite{FH} to interpret generalized $\textbf{T-Q}$ relations in terms of representations and to prove a conjecture of Frenkel-Reshetikhin on the spectra of quantum integrable systems \cite{FR}.
-We refer to \cite{Hernandez2} for a general review.
+The oscillator representations of Borel subalgebras were subsequently extended to Lie superalgebras: $\mathfrak{sl}(2|1)$ in \cite{BT}; $\mathfrak{gl}(M,N)$ in \cite{Tsuboi}; twisted case of $\mathfrak{osp}(1|2)$ in \cite{IZ, KZ}.
+In these works, one of the main ingredients is the oscillator realization of Borel subalgebras.

-The advantage of Hernandez-Jimbo's construction is that the asymptotic modules have simpler representation structures compared to finite-dimensional modules and they give rise to generalized \textbf{T-Q} relation in \cite{FH} whose proof does not need universal $R$-matrix.
-(The complete proof of Frenkel-Reshetikhin conjecture however does.)
+The recent work \cite{BL} on hypergeometric equations asks for similar $\textbf{T-Q}$ formulations for the exceptional Lie superalgebra $D(2,1;\alpha)$.
+The associated quantum af\/f\/ine superalgebra is still less understood in aspects of structure/representation theory, beyond the Drinfeld loop realizations~\cite{HSTY}.
+Its universal $R$-matrix remains unknown.

-In the present paper, we would like to apply Hernandez-Jimbo's asymptotic construction to the quantum affine superalgebra $U_q(\Gaff)$.
-As we shall see, their inductive systems of Kirillov-Reshetikhin modules give rise to the oscillator representations of the upper Borel subalgebra $Y_q(\Glie)$ in \cite{BT,Tsuboi}.
-We also propose a new application of these inductive systems by realizing their inductive limits as one-parameter families of representations of the full quantum affine superalgebra.
+In \cite{HJ}, Hernandez--Jimbo proposed the oscillator representations of Borel subalgebras for an arbitrary non-twisted quantum af\/f\/ine algebra $U_q(\widehat{\mathfrak{a}})$.
+Their main idea is to take a suitable inductive limit of a distinguished family of f\/inite-dimensional $U_q(\widehat{\mathfrak{a}})$-modules, the Kirillov--Reshetikhin modules.
+The limit construction enabled Frenkel--Hernandez~\cite{FH} to derive generalized $\textbf{T-Q}$ relations in terms of representations and to solve a conjecture of Frenkel--Reshetikhin on the spectra of quantum integrable systems~\cite{FR}.